wessberg/notes/BDSA/object_design_reuse.md

 ## Bridge Design Pattern
 <img src="assets/bridge_pattern.png" />
+**STRUCTURAL DESIGN PATTERN**

 The bridge pattern provides a solution for dynamically substituting multiple realizations of the same interface for different users.

+**Bridge is something that could be used in the early stages of a project whereas Adapter is more focused on backwards compatibility**.

 When it comes to writing individual subsystems concurrently, some subsystems might be ready before others.
 Stubs are often used in place of missing subsystems to mock the functionality of it.
 Other times, multiple versions of the same subsystem are realized to test out their performance.